barryclark/jekyll-now/_posts/2018-10-10-Crossing-the-chasm.md

 ---
 layout: post
 title: "Crossing the chasm with cloud native - Open FinTech Forum keynote"
+description: "Cheryl Hung, Director of Ecosystem at CNCF, keynotes Open FinTech Forum with a discussion of how Kubernetes has gone mainstream."
 tags:
   - Slides
   - "2018"